amerenda/dotfiles/README.md

 To install, do a recursive clone and run ./install

+These dotfiles will work equally well on linux and macOS, it will detect the OS and load the correct config for each application.

-`$ git clone git@github.com:amerenda/dotfiles.git --recursive`
+`git clone git@github.com:amerenda/dotfiles.git --recursive`

 ## Docs
 * None

 ## Dependencies
+* zsh
+* tmux
+* zsh-autosuggestions
+* coreutils
+* hyper terminal

-* brew install zsh-autosuggestions exa coreutils
+`brew install zsh-autosuggestions exa coreutils zsh tmux`

-* brew update
+`brew update`

-* brew cask install hyper
+`brew cask install hyper`